tremorlabs/tremor-npm/README.md

 ## Getting Started

 You can use tremor either within a [React](https://reactjs.org/) or [Next.js](https://nextjs.org) Project.
-For new React projects, we recommend using Next.js, as it also provides a simple deployment workflow through the [Vercel](https://vercel.com/docs) platform.
+For new projects, we recommend using Next.js, as it also provides a simple deployment workflow through the [Vercel](https://vercel.com/docs) platform.

 ## Option A: Install via Next.js project